-How does it work?Ribose is an energy source that the body makes from food.
-There is some evidence that supplemental ribose might prevent muscle fatigue in people with genetic disorders that prevent sufficient energy production by the body.
-It might provide extra energy to the heart during exercise in people with heart disease.
+Supplemental ribose might prevent muscle fatigue in people with certain genetic disorders that affect energy production by the body.
+It might also provide extra energy to the heart during exercise in people with heart disease.

 Uses & Effectiveness